Skip to main content

 Put this pump on its real system curve and read the true duty point in the Studio.

-Find the power a pump duty needs: the useful hydraulic power added to the fluid, the shaft power the pump draws once its efficiency is accounted for, and the electrical power the motor takes.
+This free pump power calculator finds the hydraulic power a pump duty adds to the fluid, the shaft power the pump draws (also called brake power, bkW or absorbed power), and the electrical power the motor takes.
+Results read in kW or hp with a metric or imperial toggle, and a fluid preset or a custom density sets the fluid.
 Useful for early sizing and for sanity-checking a pump selection against its duty point.

 Method